I'm studying abroad and want to sublease my room. What steps should I take?

 Check with Your Leasing Office

-Advertising Your Apartment
+Advertising Your UCF Apartment

 Once you have confirmed that subleasing is allowed, the next step is to advertise your apartment.
 Facebook is an excellent resource for finding potential subletters.
 Look for a UCF-specific Facebook group that caters to students looking for housing or subleasing opportunities.
 When creating your post, make sure to include clear photos of the apartment, along with a detailed description of the amenities, price, and any other essential information.